slabanja/SimplePCHIP/README.md

 ## Why PCHIP?
 PCHIP interpolation preserves monotonicity.
-E.g., if input data point are monotonically increasing, so will the interpolated points.
+E.g., if input data points are monotonically increasing, so will the interpolated points.
 Also, the interpolated points will not overshoot.

 It can be illustrated by zooming in on the plot above, at around x=1.2 and x=10.0,